bsccf/Uni-notes/Mechanics structures and materials/Materials/3 Failure of materials/5 Material fatigue/fatigue life (material fatigue).md

 The number of cycles to cause [[final fracture (material fatigue)|final fracture]] at a specified [[stress amplitude]].

 ![[Pasted image 20211203123513.png]]

+This is basically the thing we care about for a given material, as it directly effects the reliability of the material/compnent lifespan.

 #### Meth
 Fatigue life is a measure of the total cycles needed before final fracture to occur during [[material fatigue]].